samuelandersoncodes/save-food/README.md

 As a user, I would like to view food item posts so that I can choose the needed food item

+As a user, I would like to filter food items by address so that I can easily find food items in my area

 As a user, I would like to be able to edit a my own food item post so that I can make changes when needed

 As a user, I would like to be notified when I make a post, edit or delete one so that I know it was added, updated or deleted successfully